Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Attempts to restart Red.
+Attempts to restart Blue.

-Makes Red quit with exit code 26.
+Makes Blue quit with exit code 26.
 The restart is not guaranteed: it must be dealt with by the process manager in use.

 **Examples:**